Whooping cough immunisation

 The best way to protect your baby against whooping cough is to immunise them on time.

-- the best way to protect your older baby against whooping cough is to immunise them on time (at 6 weeks, 3 months and 5 months old)
+- the best way to protect your baby against whooping cough is to immunise them on time (at 6 weeks, 3 months and 5 months)

-- infants can catch whooping cough from family members so make sure you, your older children and extended family are up-to-date with immunisations
+- babies catch whooping cough from family members so make sure you, your older children and extended family have a whooping cough booster immunisation

 - keep your baby away from anyone with a cough, even if they and baby are fully immunised